AuthorizeNet/inperson-sdk-ios/README.md

 # Authorize.Net In-Person iOS SDK Integration Guide

 The Authorize.Net In-Person SDK provides a Semi-Integrated Solution for EMV payment processing.
 For an overview of the semi-integrated environment and the transaction workflow within that environment, see our [Authorize.Net In-Person SDK Overview](http://developer.authorize.net/api/reference/features/in-person.html).
 This SDK builds on the Authorize.Net API for transaction processing.
 For more in-depth information on the Authorize.Net API, see our [API Reference](http://developer.authorize.net/api/reference/).
+For frequently asked questions, see [the EMV FAQ page](https://www.authorize.net/support/emvfaqs/).

 The merchant's application invokes this SDK to complete an EMV transaction.
 The SDK handles the complex EMV workflow and securely submits the EMV transaction to Authorize.Net for processing.
 The merchant's application never touches any EMV data at any point.